Best Dictation Apps for macOS in 2026: Complete Guide (Free & Paid)

 - AI-powered text processing with smart prompts

-- Voice commands to control Mac (search web, launch apps, run shortcuts)
+- Voice commands to control macOS (search web, launch apps, run shortcuts)

 - 100+ language support with automatic detection